 The Gladstone Healthy Harbour Partnership has developed an educational resource kit to form part of the school curriculum.
 The activities and assessment pieces aim at increasing student’s awareness of harbour testing for students from prep to grade 12.
 The GHHP Education Resource Kit is an effective method to educate students and their families about how the health of the harbour is being monitored, and the kit utilises GHHP resources such as the annual Report Card and children’s story book to create a comprehensive package.
 The package is aimed at not only building the student’s knowledge of harbour health testing, but also the scientific processes involved.
 The GHHP Education Resource Kit is providing an opportunity within the education system, for the community to gain an understanding of what is happening locally in the Gladstone region.

 The Gladstone Healthy Harbour Partnership Education Resource Kit will provide the following outcomes for GHHP, schools/ students and the community:

 - Community awareness of Gladstone Healthy Harbour Partnership, including the vision, role, and partners

 - An understanding of the science behind the testing of Gladstone Harbour, resulting in the grades provided in the annual Report Card

 - The instigation of family discussion about Harbour Health, with resources taken home and accessed online at home

-- Education of teachers as to the scientific testing of Gladstone Harbour and the results of the testing
+- Professional development for teachers as to the scientific testing of Gladstone Harbour and the results of the testing

 The GHHP Citizen Science Funding Program is aimed at involving the community in the science of monitoring and reporting on Gladstone waterways.

-We presented this story at National Science Week 2014 and proved to be a great way to educate children about the impact they can have on the health of our waterways and Gladstone Harbour.
-Click here to follow The Boyne River Catchment Story.
+The story is a great way to educate children about the impact they can have on the health of our waterways and Gladstone Harbour.